SpitSwapula/GultraKill/README.md

 # Distribution Release
 A combined repository of Ultracoin, Ultramove, and the accompanying PAC3 for Garry's Mod.

-These Expression2 Scripts port Ultrakill's Marksman/coinshot ability to Garry's Mod
+These Expression2 Scripts port Ultrakill's Marksman/coinshot ability to Garry's Mod as well as the movement tech.

 Clicking 2 separate tabs of Github is too hard for most retards, so I put everything in one place.